Extended eigenvarieties for overconvergent cohomology: Preliminaries

 \begin{definition} Let $R$ be a Banach--Tate ring with a fixed multiplicative pseudo-uniformizer $\vp$.
 Let $F\in R\{\{T\}\}$ be a Fredholm series and let $h\in \R$.
 A \emph{slope $\leq h$-factorization} of $F$ is a factorization $F=QS$ in $R\{\{T\}\}$ where $Q$ is a multiplicative polynomial of slope $\leq h$ and $S$ is a Fredholm series of slope $>h$. \end{definition} \begin{remark} If $R$ is a complete Tate ring with a fixed topologically nilpotent unit $\vp$, then the notions of slope factorizations and slope $\leq h$ or $> h$ are independent of the choice of a norm on $R$ with $\vp$ multiplicative.
 Moreover, one can define all these notions directly without choosing a norm on $R$. \end{remark}

-Recall that an element $a\in R$ is called \emph{quasinilpotent} if its spectral seminorm is $0$.
+Recall that an element $a\in R$ is called \emph{quasinilpotent} if its spectral seminorm\footnote{The definition of the spectral seminorm is recalled in Appendix \ref{app}.} $|a|_{sp}$ is $0$.
 This is equivalent to $|a|_{x}=0$ for all $x\in \mc{M}(R)$ by \cite[Corollary 1.3.2]{be}.
 The set of quasinilpotent elements form an ideal of $R$, which is the kernel of the Gelfand transform $R \ra \prod_{x\in \mc{M}(R)}K_{x}$.
-It is easy to see that a quasinilpotent element is topologically nilpotent, hence powerbounded.
-For the kinds of ring $R$ which appear in practice in this paper, the quasinilpotent elements are just the nilpotent elements (this follows from Theorem \ref{su3}), and the proof of the following lemma is significantly simpler.
+We note that it is easy to see that a quasinilpotent element is topologically nilpotent.
+For the kinds of ring $R$ which appear in practice in this paper, the quasinilpotent elements are just the nilpotent elements (this follows from Theorem \ref{su3}), and the proof of the following lemma is simpler.
 However, we will avoid imposing additional technical assumptions at this stage.

 \begin{lemma} Let $R$ be a Banach--Tate ring with a fixed multiplicative pseudo-uniformizer $\vp$ and let $h\in \Q_{\geq 0}$.
 Let $S$ be a Fredholm series of slope $>h$ and $Q$ a multiplicative polynomial of slope $\leq h$.
 Then $Q$ and $S$ are relatively prime. \end{lemma}